Stephen Hutchings (Principal Investigator)

 Kat Lowe (Research Administrator)

 Kat Lowe is the administrator for the Reframing Russia project.
-Kat is currently undertaking a PhD in the Department of English Literature and Creative Writing at the University of Manchester and her research interests include print and paratexts related to propaganda and social reform produced during the English Reformation.
+Kat is currently undertaking a PhD in the Department of English Literature and Creative Writing at the University of Manchester.
+Her research interests include print and paratexts related to propaganda and social reform during the English Reformation.